abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 Simply-typed Lambda Calculus
 ---

 The rules we reviewed so far don't define Polymorphic Lambda Calculus, but they define a simpler type system aptly called *Simply-typed Lambda Calculus* (STLC).
-This is a system which is just like Polymorphic Lambda Calculus, except the types in STLC are all *monomorphic* e.g. we cannot define the polymorphic types like $Maybe$.
+This is a system which is just like Polymorphic Lambda Calculus, except that... it is not polymorphic i.e. we cannot define the polymorphic types like $Maybe$, just monomorphic ones (like Boolean).

 $$
 \begin{aligned}